 These next passages are a little complicated.
 Women like me bristle at the command to submit to our husbands.
 We don't like the idea of being completely under the control of another person.
 But what Paul is saying here is that men should be servant leaders, just as Jesus was a servant leader to the disciples and the early church.
 Men should lead and women should follow, true, but men should do so with the best of intentions.
 Like I said, it's tricky.
 You could spend many weeks and months studying this passage and reading different interpretations of it.

-15. And further, submit to one another out of reverence for Christ.
+And further, submit to one another out of reverence for Christ.
 For wives, this means submit to your husbands as to the Lord.
-For a husband is the head of his wife as Christ is the head of the church.
+For a husband is the head of the wife as Christ is the head of the church.
 He is the Savior of his body, the church.
 As the church submits to Christ, so you wives should submit to your husbands in everything.
 For husbands, this means love your wives, just as Christ loved the church.
-He gave up his life for her to make her holy and clean, washed by the cleansing of God’s word. –Ephesians 5:21-26
+He gave up his life for her to make her holy and clean, washed by the cleansing of God’s word.
+Now as the church submits to Christ, so also wives should submit to their husbands in everything and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
+In this same way, husbands ought to love their wives as their own bodies. –Ephesians 5:21-27

 Is there any woman who doesn't admire the Proverbs 31 woman?
 Sure, she is busy and accomplishes more than any mortal human could accomplish, but she is an ideal to cling to.
 We can aspire to be like her: possessing strong character, great wisdom, many valuable skills, and great compassion.
 We can aspire to have her strength and dignity, to be an excellent wife and mother, to revere God, and to bring our families praise.